 4. Birthparents aren’t inherently dangerous.

 When I tell people that I placed my son for adoption, I get a look.
 I recognize it pretty well now, the oh-I-thought-you-were-a-better-person-than-that “look.”
 Then, when I mention that I still see him pretty regularly with visits and pictures and maintain a relationship with his family, some cannot hide their shock.
 “They let you see him still?!”
-Not everyone is so incredulous about it, but the sentiment is the same: why would they let someone unable to be his parent around him on a regular basis?
+Not everyone is so incredulous about it, but the sentiment is the same: why would they let someone unable to be his parent around him regularly?
 There has been a notion for a long time that only bad or dangerous people place, ones that would put their children in harm’s way if they were to parent them.
 But I can’t tell you how much this isn’t true.
 For me personally, I would do nothing to hurt or harm the son I placed.
 When I learn that he is sick or hurt, I cry because it causes me pain.
 Our misfortune in life, no matter the cause, does not mean that we are dangerous people.

 5. Birth parents usually want their child to bond and love their adoptive parents.